The Tale of Tsar Saltan: Translation

 The tale was given in prose form by American journalist Post Wheeler, in his book Russian Wonder Tales (1917).
-It was translated in verse by Louis Zellikoff in the book The Tales of Alexander Pushkin (The Tale of the Golden Cockerel & The Tale of Tsar Saltan) (1981).
+It was translated in verse by Louis Zellikoff in the book The Tale of Tsar Saltan by Progress Publishers, Moscow in 1970, and later reissued in The Tales of Alexander Pushkin (The Tale of the Golden Cockerel & The Tale of Tsar Saltan) by Malysh Publishers in 1981.